jack-avery/discovery/README.md

 To install these requirements on Ubuntu:
 - Open a Terminal window.
 - Update local cache: `sudo apt-get update`
-- Download dependencies: `sudo apt-get install -y docker.io docker-compose-v2 ansible just`
+- Download dependencies: `sudo apt-get install -y docker.io docker-compose-v2 just`

 Users of other distributions: it is expected you know what you are doing.

 Your environment should now be ready to go.

-> Ansible doesn't trust WSL mounted `ansible.cfg` files; this is because of the default permission masks that WSL applies.
-If you plan to run deployments you will probably need to [configure WSL's automount permissions](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

 ### Running

+The ideal end-goal of this project is such so that users can simply:

+1. Clone the repository: `git clone https://github.com/jack-avery/discovery`
+2. Set environment variables in the `docker-compose.yml` file
+3. Run the application with `docker compose up -d`

+## Development

 The project provides a **Justfile** for easy administration.

 1. Initialize the database: `just initdb`
+2. Build the front-end (if it is not already built): `just front`
-2. Compose up the application: `just up`
+3. Compose up the application: `just up`

 The application, when ran using the default environment (`local`), should be available at http://localhost:80.

-Pulled database schema changes can be applied by running `just initdb` again.

-> This Justfile is purely for local development; Ansible will handle remote deployment.
+> The Justfile is purely for local development; Ansible will handle remote deployment.

-## Development

 There are a few different general good-practice things to follow to make development easy: